veronikavaskova/seasonality-in-market-returns/README.md

 The results produced are:

 - 36 regressions: for each country in the sample.
-Monthly returns are regressed against a dummy variable (1 if month is November-April and 0 if month is May-October)
+Monthly returns are regressed against a dummy variable (1 if month is November-April and 0 if month is May-October).

 - A table with relevant results, displayed by country.